Mistake Made When Purchasing a In ground Fiberglass

 2. What will my family and I use the fibergalss pool for?

-3. Why do I want a in ground Viking fiberglass pool?
+3. Why do I want a in ground Latham fiberglass pool?

 Why are these questions so important?
-Before you can decide what type of inground Viking fiberglass pool you want, you need to understand why you want a swimming pool.
+Before you can decide what type of inground Latham fiberglass swimming pool you want, you need to understand why you want a fiberglass swimming pool.
 Is it for family recreation, entertaining guests, exercise, personal recreation,

 Knowing the answer to these questions will help you avoid the first deadly swimming pool purchasing mistake, which is. . .